 Throughout this anthology you have been confronted with concepts, solutions, questions and reflections that have been more or less new for you.
 Although some of the chapters are based upon extensive interaction among the authors, most were written in relative isolation, receiving only comments from the editors.
 Some of the authors participated in an inspiring half-day workshop in December 2009.
 During spring 2010 the first beta version of the book was used, first in the idea evaluation course at Chalmers and University of Gothenburg and then in a 10-universities course in Nicaragua.
 Experiences from these two courses were used as input for two authors' workshops in April and October 2010.
-In addition, some of the eESD 10 conference in September 2010.
+In addition, some of the experiences gained from teaching 'sustainable business development' were presented at the EESD 10 conference in September 201049.
 The further use of beta 2 and beta 3 versions in the 2011 and 2012 courses in idea evaluation provided further feedback and improvement of the content.
 In 2013, chapters 2 and 4 have been updated and a new chapter 7 on Life Cycle Analysis (LCA) has been added.
 We are now ready to publish the first official version of the book at Chalmers University Press.